I am a UK taxpayer and would like Islamic Help to claim Gift Aid on this donation.

 On Eid Ul Adha, which marks the completion of the annual Hajj, the Muslim world celebrates and honours the tradition of the Prophet Ibrahim (Alahi Salaam) by sacrificing an animal and distributing the meat to those in need.

-Our Qurbani programme, part of our iHelp Feed the World campaign, allows donors to select those they would like to see benefit from the ritual sacrifice that they make on the occasion of Eid Ul Adha.
+Our Qurbani programme allows donors to select those they would like to see benefit from the ritual sacrifice that they make on the occasion of Eid Ul Adha.
 We organise the distribution of fresh meat to vulnerable people afflicted by poverty or affected by natural or man-made disasters.
 Each package of meat distributed provides a household with meat for one week.

-Last year, our teams around the world recorded distribution of Qurbani meat to 30,000 families, feeding more than 210,000 in the world's poorest regions.
+Last year, our teams around the world recorded distribution of Qurbani meat to feed nearly 150,000 people in some of the world's poorest regions.

 What is Qurbani?